The Mode of Computing: Knowledge and System Levels

-The distinction of these two senses of representation can be seen in terms of system levels.
+The distinction of the two senses of representation --material versus mental-- can be seen in terms of system levels.
 Complex phenomena or devices can be studied at different levels of abstraction or granularity, such that each level has its own theoretical terms and laws of behavior, and the phenomena at each level can be studied independently of other levels.
-For the case of digital computers Newell distinguished, from bottom to top, the physical phenomena, the device, the electronic circuits, the logic circuits, the register transfer or computer architecture levels, with the symbol and the knowledge levels at the top of the hierarchy \citep{Newell}.
+For the case of digital computers Allen Newell distinguished, from bottom to top, the physical phenomena, the device, the electronic circuits, the logic circuits, the register transfer or computer architecture levels, with the symbol and the knowledge levels at the top of the hierarchy \citep{Newell}.
 A simplified version of Newell's levels collecting the hardware levels together is illustrated in Figure \ref{System-Levels}.

-The Turing Machine proper is defined at the symbol level, where symbolic manipulation takes place, and reduces to all the levels below, down to the physical phenomena.
+The TM proper is defined at the symbol level, where symbolic manipulation takes place, and reduces to all the levels below, down to the physical phenomena.
 Meaning, on its part, belongs to the knowledge level.
 Newell stated that the knowledge level emerges from but is not reducible to the symbol level.
-He also sustained that the medium of this level is knowledge itself and its only rule of behavior is what he called the \emph{Principle of Rationality}.
+He also sustained that the medium of this level is knowledge itself and that the only rule of behavior at this system level is what he called the \emph{Principle of Rationality}.
 He --in conjunction with Simon-- also postulated the \emph{Physical Symbol System Hypothesis} sustaining that a system of grounded symbols provides the necessary and sufficient condition to generate general intelligence \citep{Newell-Simon}.
 This latter hypothesis refers also to the symbolic manipulation performed at the symbol level.
 From Newell and Simon's claims it can be elicited that the knowledge level holds the representations that result from interpreting the structures at the symbol level, thus digital computers can understand and be conscious.

-However, it is not necessary to subscribe to such claims by simply holding that the knowledge level contains the interpretations ascribed to symbolic structures by people.
-Hence, in the present re-interpretation of Newell's hierarchy all levels from the symbol one down to the physical phenomena are implemented in machines, but the knowledge level is human knowledge.
+According to the previous discussion this latter claim cannot be sustained, but Newell's hierarchy can be still adopted, but holding that the knowledge level contains the interpretations ascribed to symbolic structures by people.
+Hence, in the present re-interpretation of Newell's hierarchy, the symbol level and all the levels below, down to the physical phenomena, are implemented in machines, but the knowledge level is human knowledge.